-When a C-section is necessary
+When a C-section is necessary for a Dog

 Written by MistyTrails Havanese.
 Photos courtesy of Deanna and Katie of Victoria, B.C., Canada, along with MistyTrails Havanese.